e-puck2/Create_Eclipse_e-puck2/Linux 32bits/ReadMe.txt

 -Eclipse_Mobots		<- Eclipse Mobots main directory
---eclipse		<- Eclipse installation directory ——-plugins		<- Folder made by Eclipse containing its plugins
+--eclipse		<- Eclipse installation directory
+---plugins		<- Folder made by Eclipse containing its plugins
----Eclipse_Mobots.sh	<- Script to launch Eclipse with customized arguments --Tools			<- Folder containing gcc-none-aebi toolchain --Workspace		<- Folder containing the Eclipse Parameters --Eclipse_Mobots	<- Executable to launch the Eclipse_Mobots.sh script —-ReadMe.txt		<- ReadMe containing the how to use for the final user
+---Eclipse_Mobots.sh	<- Script to launch Eclipse with customized arguments --Tools			<- Folder containing gcc-none-aebi toolchain --Workspace		<- Folder containing the Eclipse Parameters --Eclipse_Mobots	<- Executable to launch the Eclipse_Mobots.sh script --ReadMe.txt		<- ReadMe containing the how to use for the final user

 Steps to prepare Eclipse :
 1) 	Create a folder named Eclipse_Mobots
 2)  	Download Eclipse IDE for C/C++ Developers archive version and unzip it into the new Eclipse_Mobots folder.
+You should obtain an eclipse folder.
 3) 	Copy paste everything located in the installation Stuff folder to the new Eclipse_Mobots folder.
+Check merge if asked.
 4)	Download arm-none-eabi toolchain and unzip it into the Tools folder of the new Eclipse_Mobots folder.
-5)	Open the Eclipse_Mobots.sh script and verify if the paths are correct for your installation.
+5)	Edit the Eclipse_Mobots.sh script and verify if the paths are correct for your installation.
 6)	Execute Eclipse_Mobots and install thought the menu Help -> Install new software the plugin C/C++ GDB Hardware Debugging located